June 13, 2018

 Comcast already owns NBC Universal.
 The telecom last month said it planned to make an all-cash offer for the Fox studio and networks, but would wait until a court ruling on the AT&T-Time Warner merger.

-Philadelphia-based Comcast also said it would reimburse Disney for the $1.525 billion break-up fee Disney would have to pay in the event of its deal with Fox falling through.
+Philadelphia-based Comcast also said it would pay Disney the $1.525 billion fee owed in the event of its Fox deal falling through.

 Fox shareholders are slated to vote July 10 on the Disney merger, but Comcast said it wants a deal before that.

 Fox assets that are on the table include the 20th Century Fox movie and TV studios, as well as the FX and National Geographic channels; Fox’s 22 regional sports networks; its interests in U.K. satellite TV and Internet provider Sky; and a one-third stake in Hulu, which is currently owned by Comcast, Disney and Fox, each with a 30% interest.

 A Disney acquisition of Fox would also return the movie and distribution rights to films based on properties Disney now owns, such as Marvel Comics’ X-Men and Fantastic Four, paving the way for their inclusion in Disney’s lucrative Marvel Cinematic Universe.
 Fox also owns the perpetual distribution rights to the original Star Wars.
 In addition, Disney recently expanded its Florida-based Animal Kingdom theme park to include a themed-area based on James Cameron’s “Avatar” franchise, which is Fox IP.